-The overall performance and availability of a fossil-fired thermal power plant is predominantly affected by the steam generating unit and the combustion process.
-Even though conventional plant control systems ensure a safe and reliable operation, they do not rigorously optimize boiler operations or take care of special combustion problems.
+The overall performance and availability of a fossil-fired thermal power plant is predominantly affected by the steam generating unit and the combustion process [1].
+Even though conventional plant control systems ensure a safe and reliable operation, they do not rigorously optimise boiler operations or take care of special combustion problems.
 Not to mention that much of the information gathered by modern IT systems and advanced monitoring equipment remains untapped.
 Thus, many plant operators decide to unearth these "hidden reserves" by way of software driven intelligent add-on technologies supported by advanced measurement diagnostics.

-This article not only illustrates the achievable benefits of an advanced real-time boiler optimization solution but also touches on the decision making and implementation process.
+The article at hand not only illustrates the achievable benefits of an advanced real-time boiler optimisation solution but also touches on the decision-making and implementation process.